Last updated: September 22nd, 2019 ~

-You shouldn’t use Vyvanse for weight loss.
+You shouldn’t use Vyvanse solely for weight loss.
 But, many people who take Vyvanse for ADHD or Binge Eating Disorder (BED) end up losing weight as a side effect of the prescription medication.
 So, what’s the deal here?
 Is Vyvanse weight loss a good or bad thing?

 Well, that’s what today’s article is all about.
 This article explores topics like: